Traditional Men’s Dress Shoes Are Not Always Comfortable

 - Neil M - Neil Munro has been making shoes in the U.S. for decades.
 The Neil M line features a thin layer of polyurethane foam inside to increase comfort.
 Most styles have removable insoles; some have rubber soles.
 Another advantage of Neil M is the huge array of sizes offered.
 Like Tread Labs, they understand that fit is critical for comfort.
 Don’t be put off by the older looking website.
 The shoes are top quality.

 - Ecco - Ecco dress shoes for men feature the same direct-attach construction as the rest of their shoes.
 This design creates a flexible shoe with a soft polyurethane outsole that is very comfortable.
 The shoes have removable insoles and a second layer that helps dial in the fit.
 I find the shoes fit very well.
 Expect mid-range pricing and European sizing.
 The disadvantage of Ecco is that the direct-attach construction cannot be resoled.
 Imported.

 - Cole Haan - Nike owned Cole Haan from 1988 to 2012 and injected a big dose of comfort into the footwear.
 The brand still retains some of that DNA, especially in styles that cross visually between dress and sport.
 If your idea of dress shoes include thick colorful soles, Cole Haan would be a great choice.
 Perhaps they are more casual than your typical dress style, but they still deserve mention.
 Check out the new ZeroGrand collection and see what I’m talking about.

-If you have special tips or tricks for great looking men’s dress shoes that are really comfortable, post a comment and let us all know.
+If you have special tips or tricks for great looking but comfortable men’s dress shoes, post a comment and let us all know.